 Men’s lacrosse requires quite a bit of equipment to play the game safely, as it can be physical.
 Helmets, padded gloves, shoulder pads, mouthguards, and arm guards all are required to keep a player safe, among other items.

 Amidst all the equipment, don’t forget to pay attention to the quality of your men’s lacrosse stick.
 Having the right stick gives you more success on the field, no matter what position you’re playing.
-A stick needs to last a long time even when playing in rough conditions to be worth its value.
-Read on to learn about our favorite men’s lacrosse sticks and our criteria for choosing them.
+A stick needs to last a long time even when playing in rough conditions to be worth its cost.

 Midfielders— who play both offense and defense — can select either an attacker or defender stick.
 Midfielders who play with an emphasis on offense need a shorter stick than those midfielders who are more defensive-minded.